machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>The app can do social media operations directly</small>

-This solve the traffic source issue of web apps.
-And it also means the app can do marketing by itself.
+This solves the traffic source issue of web apps.
+And it also means the app can market itself automatically.

 ### Communicate by Messaging

-The app then points users to private messaging chatroom, which is the core of the app.
+The app then points users to the private messaging chat, which is the core of the app.
 It provides 1-on-1 services here with the most friendly UI, the human language.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/wordle-chat.mp4").default} type="video/mp4" />
 </video>

-> <small>The app serves statistics and notification in chatroom</small>
+> <small>The app serves statistics and notification features in chatroom</small>

 In the chat, it can provide basic features like menus, guides and notifications.
 Machinat has all the tools you need to build UI/UX in a chat, including rich message formats, chat flow and intent recognition.